Garciat/gean/README.md

 A module may use `@includes` to declaratively register other classes or modules.

-A module may use public method to create dependencies programmatically.
+A module may use public methods to create dependencies programmatically.

 ```python
 from gean import Container, includes